Customer Segmentation Explained with 6 Examples and 8 Models

 4. Scheduling the campaign

 Finally, we schedule the campaign with a start date and time.
-Then you choose when to send the campaign to the specified customer segment (new inactive users).
+Then, you choose when to send it to the specified customer segment (new inactive users).
 The time to send can be ‘now,’ a specified time later, or even better, an optimized send time calculated by our AI engine Raman.

-After scheduling, you can preview if everything is set correctly and publish it.
-The campaign will start running as per your set start date, and your customers will receive an SMS for starting their journey with your app.
+After scheduling, you can preview whether everything is set correctly and publish it.
+The campaign will start running on your set start date, and your customers will receive an SMS to start their journey with your app.

 Conclusion

-Customer segmentation organizes your marketing efforts, optimizing your positioning and messaging to precisely meet the needs and expectations of different customer segments.
-It results in improved customer engagement and retention and boosts customer loyalty leading to better budget utilization, improved sales, and higher ROI.
+Customer segmentation organizes your marketing efforts, optimizing your positioning and messaging to meet the needs and expectations of different customer segments precisely.
+It improves customer engagement and retention and boosts customer loyalty, leading to better budget utilization, improved sales, and higher ROI.

-Netcore’s no-code CE platform helps you build a comprehensive customer profile, improve your strategy based on user analytics, personalize website experiences in real-time, and orchestrate diverse customer journeys.
-To know more, visit our customer engagement page.
+Netcore’s no-code CE platform helps you build a comprehensive customer profile, improve your strategy based on user analytics, personalize real-time website experiences, and orchestrate diverse customer journeys.
+Learn more about customer segmentation here.

 Unlock unmatched customer experiences,